yalelibrary/linked-art-mapping/specs/md/concepts/supertypes/dataandfiles.md

     - - 336b
       - cod
     - lower-case(655a) equals trim-punctuation('data sets')
   NOT:
-    - OR:
     - - 090a
       - - yuldsetgis
         - yuldsetimg
         - yuldsettxt
     - - 336a
-        - - cartographic dataset
+      - cartographic dataset
     - - 336b
-        - - crd
+      - crd
     - lower-case(655a) contains 'geospatial'
     - lower-case(655a) equals trim-punctuation('text corpora')
 ```

-1.
 ```
 {
   "classified_as": [